abhiyaantrix/event-radar-api/README.md

 ## Why

-Started this project with two purposes
+Started this project with these purposes

-1. Brush up on my Ruby on Rails skills
+1. Refresh my Ruby on Rails skills
-2. Portfolio project
+2. Simple yet comprehensive portfolio project
-3. Experiment with new technologies

 ### Note